 I’m one of those nuts who is moved by clay.
 I love “art” (meaning very debatable, but I’m referring to visual art here) in general, and ceramics in particular.
 And I’m trying overall in my home to have less but have better.
 With that, I’m trying to avoid spending money on mediocrity so that I … More Dining Room Art

 In honor of our sweet little 60’s ranch and five tumultuous years together, I’m sharing a whole house tour!
 I’ve never shared the whole place at once, mostly because we’ve been in constant project mode since moving in.
-But this summer, just shy of 5 years of owning it, our entire home was shot for … More Five Year House Tour
+But this summer we really pushed us to get our crap together and tie up a bunch … More Five Year House Tour

 A few months ago I finally got around to hanging grasscloth wallpaper in our bedroom and THE IMPROVEMENT CANNOT BE OVERSTATED!
 It just feels incredibly warmer, even though the wall was painted the same shade before.
 I worked up the courage to drill into the wallpaper to rehang our sconces so, besides future wood flooring installation … More Bedroom with Grasscloth!